dpopchev/linux-vim/README.md

 # linux-vim

-Configuration to distribute for vim-family editors.
+Configuration to distribute for `vim/neovim`.

 ## Quickstart